Course Title: Conduct market research

 Name and Contact Details of All Other Relevant Staff

 Regardless of the mode of delivery, represent a guide to the relative teaching time and student effort required to successfully achieve a particular competency/module.
 This may include not only scheduled classes or workplace visits but also the amount of effort required to undertake, evaluate and complete all assessment requirements, including any non-classroom activities.

 Pre-requisites and Co-requisites

-It applies to individuals who undertake data and information gathering and analysis as a major part of their role and are required to conduct market research.
-These individuals often work in areas such as marketing, communications, strategic planning and organisational development.
+This unit applies to non specialist market research personnel who have data and information gathering and analysis as a major part of their role and who are required to conduct market research.
+These individuals may work in areas such as marketing, communications, strategic planning and organisational development.